InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     > 🔍 Search for comments prefixed with "STEP #" for a quick overview of the flow of execution.

-    > 💡 To customize this template for a simple game of your own, modify the files in the `TitleState` and `PlayState` folders, and try out different components from the `Sources/OctopusKit/Components` folder in the OK package.
+    > 💡 To customize this template for a simple game of your own, modify the files in the `TitleState` and `PlayState` folders, and try out different components from the `Sources/OctopusKit/Components` folder.

 ### 🛠 **To import OctopusKit into a new or existing project:**